cs10/su25/syllabus.md

 The discussion worksheets are located on the website, and you will submit them to Gradescope.
 You can submit the worksheet in any format, i.e. handwritten, electronically written, typed, etc. Discussion worksheets are due the day of the next discussion section at 11:59 PM.
 So, if Discussion X is due when Discussion X + 1 is released.

-Your two lowest discussion worksheet scores / misses will be dropped.
+Your 3 lowest discussion worksheet scores / misses will be dropped.
 This means you can not submit two worksheets and still get full credit in your discussion grade.
 Please reserve these drops for unexpected emergencies / sickness / etc. You do not need to contact us if you miss or do not attend discussion.
 If you need an extension, please see the extension request section.

 From experience, we've observed that students who regularly attend and pay attention in discussions tend to do better on exams.